 This, in a nutshell, is the same approach used by SSTP (but applied to an entire internet connection and not just a single website).
 That means SSTP is SUPER SECURE.
 (Maybe that would be a catchier “SS” in the name?)
 Because it’s a Microsoft product, it also works seamlessly on Windows devices.
 Others?
 Less so.
 They have rolled out versions for other platforms like Linux.
 However, it’s best suited to default Windows devices.

 And generally speaking, the more secure an option (which SSTP ranks near the top), the slower performance can be.

 The Internet Key Exchange, version 2 (IKEv2) is another IPsec-based protocol from Microsoft and Cisco.

 It’s a new and improved option on some of their earlier collaborations (fresh with that new protocol smell), created specifically for Windows 7+ devices.
-Which means it’s not available on Apple devices.
+It’s still available for MacOS “Sierra” (and above) users.

 A unique aspect of IKEv2 lies in its ability to hop between connections.
 For example, it can automatically jump from WiFi to your cell network without losing or dropping the secure VPN connection.

 That (A) provides a better experience for you because it just ‘works’ in the background, while also (B) providing an additional layer of security so there’s not a way for someone to get in or eavesdrop while a connection temporarily goes down.